 Engine Size

-One of the primary factors that can affect the weight of a Toyota 4Runner is the size of its engine.
+One of the primary that can affect the weight of a Toyota 4Runner is the size of its engine.
 The engine is the heart of any vehicle, and a larger engine typically means more weight.
 The 4Runner is known for its powerful engine options, including a V6 engine that provides ample horsepower and torque for both on and off-road driving.
 This robust engine adds to the overall weight of the vehicle, but also contributes to its impressive performance capabilities.

 Trim Level